omfound/om-s3_youtube/README.md

 # om-s3_youtube
-Python code to migrate sessions from a Granicus S3 archive into YouTube and Open.Media
+Python code to migrate sessions from a Granicus S3 archive into YouTube and Open.Media.
+These scripts are currently used internally at Open.Media and many of the dependencies (db, service, etc) are not included in this repository.

 1) Create a new folder with appropriate data files in client data folder